 What’s the hardest puzzle on the internet?
 It’s not a giant sudoku board or Will Shortz’ hardest crosswords.
-If you’re wondering about the hardest puzzles games online, they’re the mysterious and wildly difficult Cicada 3301 puzzles.
-Not a quick game for your family game night, only three Cicada 3301 puzzles exist and, to date, only two have been solved.
-The third puzzle, released in January of 2014, is nearly seven years old and still codebreakers around the world have yet to figure it out.
+If you’re wondering about the hardest puzzle games online, they’re the mysterious and wildly difficult Cicada 3301 puzzles.
+Not a quick game for your family game night, only three Cicada 3301 puzzles exist, and, to date, only two have been solved.
+The third puzzle, released in January of 2014, is nearly seven years old and still, codebreakers around the world have yet to figure it out.

 What are the Cicada 3301 puzzles?